MyBord/mybord-client/docs/build.md

 ## VI.
 Env Vars

+When running locally, at the root of folder, you will need to create three separate env var files:

+* **`dev.env`:**
+  * a file containing node environment variables for your local instance when running the server in 'DEV' mode.
+* **`prod.env`:**
+  * a file containing node environment variables for your local instance when running the server in 'PROD' mode.
+* **`test.env`:**
+  * a file containing node environment variables for your local instance when running the server in 'TEST' mode.

-The following are the env vars needed to run our front end application.
-If you are running locally, you should create a file at the root of the directory called `.env`.
+The following are the env vars needed to run our front end application:

 * **`URI`**:
   * The uri endpoint that is used to communicate with our backend server.
 This should look